5 Best Prepaid Cell Phone Plans for 2020

 5. AT&T Prepaid

 Last on our list of best affordable cell phone plans is AT&T Prepaid.
-AT&T may be the last provider to come to mind offering prepaid cell phone plans, but they provide a legitimate service to save money.
+AT&T may be the last provider to come to mind offering cheap phone plans, but they provide a legitimate service to save money.

 AT&T Prepaid customers pay just $25 per month for 8GB of high-speed data when you spend $300 in advance for 12 months of service.
 The $300 is non-refundable.